divyanshdahiya/divyanshdahiya/README.md

 - 🥅 2021 Goals: Become a Full-Stack Developer .
 - 💬 Ask me about Web-dev or any tech related stuff :smile:
 - 📫 How to reach me: Gmail- dahiya.divyansh1@gmail.com
-- ⚡ Fun fact: I love to play video games.
+- ⚡ Fun fact: I love to play video games .